-Kino Lorber Studio Classics has added to their roster Special Edition Blu-ray releases of the first four Road pictures starring Bob Hope and Bing Crosby, making the first six of the seven movies now available from them.
+Kino Lorber Studio Classics has added to their roster Special Edition Blu-ray releases of the first four Roadpictures starring Bing Crosby, Bob Hope, and Dorothy Lamour, making the first six of the seven movies now available from them.

 Josh Mellon (Crosby) and Ace Lannigan (Hope) pull into a port and see how tough married life seems, which is on the horizon for both of them.
 Josh, the son of a shipping magnate, is supposed to get married and take over the family business.
 Ace is almost shanghaied into marrying a gal named Cherry whom he spent a night with, but a round of patty-cake with Josh, a recurring gag in the series, helps him escape.
 Together, the fellas run off to the South Seas island of Kaigoon.